socialize/socialize-sdk-android/sources/push_notifications.txt

 .. note:: Make sure you replace every occurrance of **your_package_name** with the package name of your app!

+.. note:: Make sure to add your **Entity Loader Class Name** to the service meta data!

 Add the following additional configurations to the **<application.../>** element of your **AndroidManifest.xml**